astronomer/docs/astro/test-and-troubleshoot-locally.md

 ## Troubleshoot dependency errors

-When operating system or Python package dependency errors occur, the error message that is returned often doesn't contain enough information to help you resolve the error.
-To retrieve additional error information, you can review individual package dependencies inside your local Docker containers.
+When dependency errors occur, the error message that is returned often doesn't contain enough information to help you resolve the error.
+To retrieve additional error information, you can review individual operating system or python package dependencies inside your local Docker containers.

 For example, if your `packages.txt` file contains the openjdk-8-jdk, gcc, g++, or libsas12-dev packages and you receive build errors after running `astro dev start`, you can enter the container and install the packages manually to review additional information about the errors.